The ultimate list of the best cenotes in Tulum. Imagine yourself swimming in the breathtaking caves. Extra: Best hotels to visit the cenotes Tulum!

-What’s more, many join together via a labyrinth of underwater passageways carved into the limestone by erosion eons ago.
+Moreover, many join together via a labyrinth of underwater passageways carved into the limestone by erosion eons ago.

 Unsurprisingly, cenotes have earned a privileged place in Maya culture.
 The Maya gave the sinkholes the name we use today.

-But what does cenote mean?
+But what does Cenote mean?